bracki/cukeup/status_quo/01_status_quo.md

 # Unclear requirements esp. due to I18N

 * What are the VAT regulations in Japan?
-* TODO
+* How do I refund a double booking from Kazakhstan?
+* Localization of currencies etc.

 !SLIDE
-# Coordinate your features with all stakeholders
+# Coordinate your features with _all_ stakeholders

 !SLIDE
->One step forward, two step backwards, down in a Babylon...
+# _One step forward, two step backwards, down in a Babylon..._

 !SLIDE bullets
-## The good parts
+# The good parts

 * Automatic Deployment with ~hourly updates
 * Test environment is an exact replica of the live system
+* Excellent support team
+* Log aggregation

+!SLIDE
+# The biggest drawback

 !SLIDE bullets incremental
-# Biggest drawback

 # No bloody fixtures!?

 * Meaning no setup!